 |An entire family of chimps.|

-Smithsonian scientists from the Center for Conservation Education and Sustainability (CCES) have been conducting conservation research and education in southeastern Gabon for more than 10 years.
+Smithsonian scientists from the Center for Conservation and Sustainability (CCS) have been conducting conservation research and education in southeastern Gabon for more than 10 years.
 They often work in collaboration with other researchers from throughout the National Zoo and the larger Smithsonian community.
 The Gabon Biodiversity Program is dedicated to advancing fundamental scientific discovery, building conservation capacity, and understanding biological diversity in what is known as the Gamba Complex of Protected Areas (Gamba Complex).

 The Gamba Complex covers a huge area of 4,370 square miles (11,320 square kilometers).
 The area includes two national parks (Loango and Moukalaba-Doudou) and a partially protected zone between them, known as the industrial corridor, where selective logging and oil production takes place.
 This innovative program is a partnership with the government of Gabon, Shell Gabon and other stakeholders and plays an important role in the research, monitoring, conservation, and education programs for the region.

 Over the years, Smithsonian researchers have taken broad inventories of a range of different animal groups including primates, small mammals, birds, reptiles, and amphibians.
 Most of these groups had not been studied in this landscape before.
 The team has also conducted research projects focusing on a range of conservation issues including elephant movement and human-elephant conflict in an extractive-use (i.e. oil, logging) landscape, and factors influencing the presence and spread of invasive fire ants.